mosmtilk222/n-Queens-Problem/README.md

 The POO solution

 Note:
--I think is faster than the other but sometimes I don't know why It just fail with one square but it actually put correctly 99 queens out of 100
+- I think is faster than the other but sometimes I don't know why It just fail with one square but it actually put correctly 99 queens out of 100
--English and commented :)
+- English and commented :)
--Haven´t tried it
+- Haven´t tried it

 Next goal do a solution with pandas